DiwaliGirls with Diwali Lights: The Celebration of Light

 • A pinch cardamon crushed (optional)

-• A pinch saffron or a teaspoon rose water (optional)
+• A pinch of saffron or a teaspoon of rose water (optional)

 Combine sugar and water for the syrup and heat.
 Let it boil for 3 to 4 minutes and remove from the heat.
 Add cardamom powder and pinch of saffron or rose water if desired.
 Set aside.

 Knead a soft dough with rest of ingredients and let it sit for 5 minutes.
 Shape into smooth small balls (1/2 inch size) and deep fry in oil until evenly dark brown in color.
-Put it immediately into the hot syrup.
-The balls will soak the syrup and swell.
+Put it into the hot syrup immediately.
+The balls will soak the syrup and expand.
 Serve warm.

 Vermicelli Kheer